NURSING 1112NA - Teaching in Nursing Practice

 General Course Information

-Course Code NURSING 1112NA Course Teaching in Nursing Practice Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact 30.
+Course Code NURSING 1112NA Course Teaching in Nursing Practice Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact 30.
 20 hours of lectures and 20 hours of tutorials.
 Lectures will be delivered in 3 intensives, tutorials will be every 2 weeks Course Description This course is designed for students to explore clinical and patient education in the healthcare environment.
 There is an emphasis on the evidence base for practice.
 The role of the Registered Nurse in relation to patient education, staff education and student supervision s also explored.
 Student will gain practical experience and develop competency in learning and teaching methods used in health care education.

 Course Coordinator: Ms Tiffany ConroyCourse Coordinator: Tiffany Conroy